 The idea is to put a few drops on your scarf or handkerchief, and allow the scent to relax your mind and body.
 This blend of essential oils contains 100% pure therapeutic grade Ylang Ylang, Geranium, Roman Chamomile, Clary Sage, Frankincense, Grapefruit, Ravensara, and Bergamont.

-10. Ask women what helps them get rid of period pain
+10. Ask women what helps them cope with pain

 While you’re working with your gynecologist or healthcare provider to find out what’s causing period pain in your body, I suggest two things: